Policies, Protocols & Procedures

 CLEANING & DISINFECTING

-- Classroom spaces and restrooms will be cleaned and disinfected each week prior to classes.
+- Classroom spaces and restrooms will be cleaned and disinfected at the end of each camp day.

 - Commonly touched surfaces and any shared objects such as chairs or props will be disinfected between class sessions.